trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > _All connections are independently negotiated.
 The client indicates a timeout of 600 seconds (10 minutes), but the proxy is only prepared to retain the connection for at least 120 seconds (2 minutes).
 On the link between proxy and server, the proxy requests a timeout of 1200 seconds and the server reduces this to 300 seconds.
 As this example shows, the timeout policies maintained by the proxy are different for each connection.
 Each connection hop is independent._

 Keepalive connections reduce overhead, especially when SSL/TLS is in use but they also have drawbacks; even when idling they consume server resources, and under heavy load, DoS attacks can be conducted.
 In such cases, using non-persistent connections, which are closed as soon as they are idle, can provide better performance.
+So, Keep-Alives will improve SSL/TLS performance by quite a big deal if clients are doing multiple requests but if you don't have the resources to handle them then they kill your servers.

   > NGINX closes keepalive connections when the `worker_connections` limit is reached.